 A writer for The Guardian wrote:”Big Data is data that is one bit too much for you to be comfortable.”
 That’s an apt definition, because, although it can undoubtedly be used for good, it also has the potential to be seriously misused.

 There’s the societal belief in “innocent until proven guilty,” but Big Data doesn’t always follow that rule.
-There can be some serious pitfalls to utilizing Big Data, as it uses data to come to the conclusion whether someone is “guilty” or possible to act in a certain way.
+There can be some serious pitfalls to utilizing Big Data, as it uses data to come to the conclusion of whether someone is “guilty” or possible to act in a certain way.
 This isn’t particularly troubling for fast food restaurants trying to use algorithms to determine prices, but it’s definitely a problem for governments trying to make the most of it.

 The White House is cognizant of this problem.
-While Barack Obama’s tenure as president has seen rapid technological developments and a heightened use of technology, the administration sees the flaws of Big Data.
+While Barack Obama’s tenure as president has seen rapid technological developments and heightened use of technology, the administration sees the flaws of Big Data.
 In a May 2016 report titled “Big Data: A Report on Algorithmic Systems, Opportunity, and Civil Rights,” the potential benefits of data are championed.
 However, the real possibility of misusing Big Data to “perpetuate, exacerbate, or mask harmful discrimination” are also warned against.

 The White House is right to be concerned.
 Data can be useful, but it also has the potential to be completely misread.
-The collection of data is the easy part, but meaningful analysis is the real challenge.
+The collection of data is the easy part, but the meaningful analysis is the real challenge.
 A Rutgers University study explored this problem by analyzing bulk social media data concerning 2012’s devastating Hurricane Sandy.
 Researchers found that, if governments used Big Data to make their emergency decisions, they would often have come to a completely wrong conclusion.

 The same White House report that warned about how Big Data can perpetuate discrimination and biases also stressed that these tools can be used to lessen discrimination.
 The subtle divide between what’s working and what isn’t is sometimes hard to distinguish when it comes to Big Data, yet it’s totally essential.
 Privacy concerns about data collection are wholly legitimate, so companies and governments need to work around that while becoming more efficient and accurate.